 - iPhone XS Max/ XS / XR / X

 - iPhone 8 / 8 Plus / 7 / 7 Plus

 - iPhone 6S / 6S Plus / 6 / 6 Plus

 - iPhone SE / 5S / 5C / 5 / 4S / 4 / 3GS / 3G

 - Blocked: Device will not be activated on any other wireless carrier until it gets removed from the list (stay away from the blocked device).

 Note: if you get a blacklisted result so it’s better to use the Blacklist Check PRO service.

-- It helps you avoid buying stolen devices that will be able to be activated.
+- It helps you avoid buying stolen devices that will not be able to be activated.